rowenlatif/rowenlatif/README.md

 # Hello!
 I'm Rowen Latif 🍵
 Product Designer, Computer Science and Design @ Northeastern University.
-I design products from concept to code.
+I design products from concept to code, with an interest in how AI is changing the way people interact with software.
 I love making things!

 ### 🧵 Toolkit
 **Design:**